MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.121 20230104 =

+* Removed Tron TRX and all TRC20 tokens due to the Tronscan API not being reliable at all and showing all transactions.

 = 2.119 20221219 =